-Note 2: The tumor may overlap onto or extend into adjacent/contiguous site or subsites.

-Note 3: The tumor may have in situ and invasive components.

-Note 4: The tumor may have two or more histologic components.
+- Rule M2 Abstract a single primary when there is a single tumor. - Note 1: A single tumor is always a single primary. - Note 2: The tumor may overlap onto or extend into adjacent/contiguous site or subsites. - Note 3: The tumor may have in situ and invasive components. - Note 4: The tumor may have two or more histologic components.

-i Prepare one abstract.
-Use the histology coding rules to assign the appropriate histology code.